Home

 When I try to create a monitor with AppMetrics I get the error: Create database for monitor "monitor_name" failed.
 What should I do?

+Check the name of the monitor you are trying to create.
 It is possible that the name is reserved in SQL such as "asc" and "desc".
+Beginning the monitor name with a number may also cause issues.

-Try another name for the monitor.
+Try a different name for the monitor.

 Back to top

-SQL Server | MOM | W2K3 | .NET | VMWARE
+SQL Server | SCOM | W2K8 | .NET | VMWARE

 Continue the install by clicking the Next button and following the remaining instructions given in the setup program.